 If you do respond, you just need to think about whether that will help or hinder your own emotional healing too.
 Opening up that channel of communication can allow old emotional wounds that you’ve worked hard to heal resurface.
 So you need to be sure what you want the gain out of that interaction, knowing that your ex could still respond in a way that you’re unable to predict.

 Don’t be afraid to take some time if you need to.
 Now is the time to put your heart and self-healing first.

-We know how hard it is to break free from an ex, especially when you’re still hearing from them.
-That’s why we’ve designed an entire program to support you on the path to wholeness.
-As a loyal blog reader, we are offering 50% off all Mend Classes, including our All-Access Bundle, for a limited time.
+We know how hard it is to break free from an ex, especially when you're still hearing from them.
+That's why we've designed an entire program to support you on the path to wholeness.
+As a loyal blog reader, we are offering 50% off our comprehensive How To Mend From Heartbreak program, for a limited time.
 Use code BLOG50 at checkout to redeem this sale.
-We cover topics you’d find helpful like how to recover after an ex reaches out, how to set boundaries after a breakup and why ex contact can be so difficult to cut off.
+We cover topics you'd find helpful like how to recover after an ex reaches out, how to set boundaries after a breakup, and why ex contact can be so difficult to cut off.
 Sign up to get started.

 Also, you may want to check out: one Mender's reason for reaching out to her ex, our guide to getting over your ex, and why the strength is in letting go.